mgardner-lab/FoodRecognition/README.md

 # FoodRecognition
-This repository holds the data used for our food recognition projects.
+This repository holds the data (and links to data) used for our food recognition projects.